 Filmmaker Willy James used his Ask Pittsburgh video series to see what Pittsburghers actually think about the city legalizing marijuana.
 He conducted on-the-street interviews in various neighborhoods, and the responses varied from thoughtful to humorous.
 “Bill” said people should get high by finding Jesus at his church.
 One woman,“Tracy,” facetiously remarked that she opposed the move because legalization could “make it more expensive.”

-However, the majority of subjects agreed that it should be legalized, citing its medicinal benefits and its ability to potentially boost the economy.
+However, the majority of subjects agreed that it should be legalized, citing its medicinal benefits promote healthy living and its ability to potentially boost the economy.

 Watch the video below:

 Regardless of the consensus, one day marijuana could become much more prominent in Pittsburgh.
 Since Pennsylvania passed its Act 16 medical cannabis law last April, local leaders have jumped on the chance to make marijuana part of Pittsburgh’s economy.
 PurePenn CEO Gabe Perlow is working to bring one of the region’s first medical cannabis processing facilities to McKeesport.
 Braddock council members also approved plans to build a medicinal marijuana facility in their neck of the woods.

 And the shift doesn’t just apply to the medicinal stuff—as of last year, possessing small amounts of marijuana or hashish only garner a small fine in Pittsburgh, a much lighter penalty compared to the punishment if the police find CBD olie in your possession, which is 30 days in jail and a $500 fine.

 What do you think?
 Give us your take in the comments.